MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli/create-and-deploy-static-web-app.md

 # Static web app using CLI

-This [Static web app](https://docs.microsoft.com/azure/static-web-apps/) using the [SWA CLI](https://github.com/Azure/static-web-apps-cli) to run the app locally.
+Learn how to create a [Static Web App](https://docs.microsoft.com/azure/static-web-apps/) and locally develop using the [SWA CLI](https://github.com/Azure/static-web-apps-cli).
+Run the same code locally and deploy remotely without changes to ensure the same quality of experience for your customers that you see in your local development environment.

-The app consists of:
+The Static Web app consists of:
-* React app in the `app` directory, served from `http://localhost:3000`
+* A client React app in the `app` directory, served from `http://localhost:3000`
-* Azure Function API in the `api` directory served from `http://localhost:7071`
+* An Azure Function API in the `api` directory served from `http://localhost:7071`

 Once the two apps are created, use the Static Web App CLI to proxy local requests from the React app to the Function API.
-The URL in the React looks like `/api/hello` without using the server or port number for the API.
-This is successful because the SWA CLI manages the proxy for you.
+The URL in the React looks like `/api/hello`, without specifying the server or port number for the API.
+Requests using this URL are successful locally because the SWA CLI manages the proxy for you.

 ## Features

 This project framework provides the following features:

-* React app and Api are in TypeScript
+* React app and API are in TypeScript
 * Parent package.json with scripts to control full-stack locally

 ## Prepare your development environment